A single number for healthcare access — measured, not guessed

 How we got here

-Wired up 21 federal data sources — CMS NPPES, HRSA HPSA, Census ACS, CDC PLACES, and 17 more — into an automated pipeline that refreshes without a human touching a spreadsheet.
+Wired up the public source registry — CMS NPPES, HRSA HPSA, Census ACS, CDC PLACES, and other free sources — into an automated pipeline that refreshes without a human touching a spreadsheet.

 Opened the REST API and the embeddable widget.
-Real estate platforms, insurers, and journalists can now pull any ZIP’s score with one authenticated HTTP call.
+Real estate platforms, insurers, and journalists can now pull any ZIP Code’s score with one authenticated HTTP call.

 The research stack